syncfusion-content/windowsforms-docs/WindowsForms/SfScrollFrame/Appearance.md

 ---
 layout: post
-title: SfScrollFrame appearance in form | Syncfusion
+title: Changing appearance of winforms scrollframe | Syncfusion
 description: Learn about theme support and customize the appearance in Syncfusion WinForms SfScrollFrame control and more details.
 platform: WindowsForms
 control: SfScrollFrame